Field Trip - Montague Plains, Massachusetts

-Join us for a NAFSE field trip to Massachusetts' Montague Plains!
-We will explore the rich history of fire science research that has taken place at this site in the Pine Barrens ecosystem.
-Spend time in the field with some of the fire bugs whose research has helped inform our management of these ecosystems, including Bill Patterson III, Matthew Duveneck, Brian Hawthorne, Kenn Clark, Tim Simmons, and Caren Caljouw.
+We explored the rich history of fire science research that has taken place at Montague Plains, Massachusetts in the Pine Barrens ecosystem.
+We spent time in the field with some of the fire bugs whose research has helped inform our management of these ecosystems, including Bill Patterson III, Matthew Duveneck, Brian Hawthorne, Kenn Clark, Tim Simmons, and Caren Caljouw.

-AUDIO RECORDINGS OF SPEAKERS POSTED BELOW FOR EACH FIELD STOP!
+AUDIO RECORDINGS OF SPEAKERS ARE POSTED BELOW FOR EACH FIELD STOP!

 Please familiarize yourself with the following required pre-field trip readings: